MichelleChen711/No-More-Hangry/README.md

 <p>Summary: <t>Food searches start with the entree.
 They are randomnized and filtered to the user's preferences. </t></p>

 <p>Rationale: <t>Sometimes when ordering from online food delivery websites, users have a hard time deciding what to eat or really just want to get something reasonably good quickly.
-To prevent the possibility of them becoming "hangry" due to taking too much time deciding on what to get, or having to go through too many steps for a quick meal, No More Hangry's search that starts with showing the user random entrees and their prices will make desicions easier and save time with a simple push of a button.</t></p>
+To prevent the possibility of them becoming "hangry" due to taking too much time deciding on what to get, or having to go through too many steps for a quick meal, No More Hangry's search that starts with showing the user random entrees and their prices will make desicions easier and save time with a simple click of a button.</t></p>

 <p>Users: <t>Anyone who eats</t></p>

 <p>Preconditions: <t>The user has registered, set their preferences, and logged in</t></p>

 <p>Basic Course of Events: <t><ul>
-<li>The user is immediately presented with an image of a random food item with its price, rating, and restuarant.
+<li>The user is immediately presented with an image of a random food item with its price, rating, and restaurant.
 If the user is satisfied with the item, they press the order button</li>
 <li>The order button links to the order summary page showing the user's address where the food will be delivered, the food item and its price, the payment method, and a confirm button</Li>
 <li>When the confirm button is pressed, the software will "deliver the food"(prob won't be implemented in this ver.)</li>
 </ul></t>